SorenHolstHansen/SurrealX/README.md

       --help              Show help                                    [boolean]
 ```

 From there you can either add migrations with `migrate add <description>`, run pending migrations with `migrate run` or generate the surrealX client with `generate --output <output.file>`.
+You can also reset your database with `database reset`.

 ### Migrations